rohitkumarpadda/WebD-Project/README.md

 # Lost and Found System

-Lost and Found System is a web application designed to help users report lost or found items and facilitate the search for them.
+Lost and Found System is a web application designed to help IIITA students report lost or found items and facilitate the search for them.

 ## Features

-- User authentication: Users can create an account, log in, and log out securely.
+- User authentication: Students can log in and log out securely.
-- Report Lost Item: Users can report lost items by providing details such as item name, category, description, and contact information.
+- Report Lost Item: Students can report lost items by providing details such as item name, category, description, and contact information.
-- Report Found Item: Users can report found items by providing similar details as reporting lost items.
+- Report Found Item: Students can report found items by providing similar details as reporting lost items.
-- Search Items: Users can search for lost or found items based on category and item name.
+- Search Items: Students can search for lost or found items based on category and item name.
 - CSRF Protection: Implemented Cross-Site Request Forgery (CSRF) protection to prevent unauthorized access.
 - Rate Limiting: Implemented rate limiting to prevent abuse or DoS attacks.
 - Content Security Policy: Implemented Content Security Policy (CSP) to mitigate XSS attacks.
-- File Upload: Implemented file upload functionality for users to upload images of lost or found items.
+- File Upload: Implemented file upload functionality for Students to upload images of lost or found items.

 ## Technologies Used